Asbestos in Popcorn Ceilings

 Sometimes you will find amosite (brown asbestos) and very rarely crocidolite (blue asbestos).

 Does every popcorn ceiling contain asbestos?

-What are health effects from asbestos exposure?
+What are the health effects of asbestos exposure?

-When did they ban asbestos in popcorn ceiling?
+When was asbestos in popcorn ceilings banned?

 How to tell if you have asbestos in your popcorn ceilings?

 As mentioned above, asbestos fibres are microscopic in size, so they are impossible to detect with the naked eye.
 The most accurate and reliable way to tell if your ceiling contains asbestos is get a professional to take a sample of your ceiling and send it to a third-party laboratory for analysis.